pingidentity/pingone-sample-js/README.md

 Application name.
 - `redirect_uri`: *Required*.
 The URL to which the PingOne will redirect the user's browser after authorization has been granted by the user. *REDIRECT URLS* values corresponds to this data.
 The Access and ID Token will be available in the hash fragment of this URL.
 - `post_logout_redirect_uri`: *Optional*.
-The URL to which the browser is redirected after a logout has been performed. *LOGOUT URLS* values corresponds to this data.
+The URL to which the browser is redirected after a logout has been performed. *SIGNOFF URLS* values corresponds to this data.

 3. Initiate the OIDC client work in regard to user actions by calling `init` function.
 It returns a promise either with user data, retrieved from [UserInfo Endpoint](https://openid.net/specs/openid-connect-implicit-1_0.html#UserInfo), so you can display it right after, or rejected promise - if user is not logged in yet. :